buildpacks/spec/extensions/bindings.md

 The contents of the files MAY change between launches.
 The contents of the files MAY change during the launch phase.

 ### Secret

-Within each binding directory the lifecycle MUST provide a `secret` directory containing the secret associated with the binding with filenames matching the secret key names.
+Within each binding directory the platform MUST provide a `secret` directory containing the secret associated with the binding with filenames matching the secret key names.

 During the launch phase, the contents of the files MAY be one of the following: